jkhughlett/chowdown/_recipes/alpine-potatoe-soup.md

 - 1/2 tsp pepper

 directions:
 - Saute the onion and garlic in olive oil.
 Add the chicken broth, vegetables, and sausage to onion mixture.
 Bring to a boil and simmer 25-30 minutes until potatoes are tender.
 - Add the dill weed, parsley, and pepper.

 ---

-Alpine Potatoe Soup
+Alpine Potato Soup